 Women are not allowed to enter Mount Athos.

 Video recording is not allowed.
 You can take photos but if you want to photograph the monks you will have to ask permission to them.
-For photography within the dependencies of the monasteries I advice to ask permission too.
+For photography within the dependencies of the monasteries, I advise to ask permission too.

-Do not forget that the Mount Athos is a Holy place.
+Do not forget that Mount Athos is a Holy place.
 Respect the peace of the place and do not disturb the religious and ascetic mood of the place.
-Take care of your clothing and your behaviour.
+Take care of your clothing and your behavior.
 You are a guest in the house of someone else.

-I advice to make reservations beforehand for the accommodation in the monasteries.
+I advise making reservations beforehand for the accommodation in the monasteries.
 Try not to arrive late at the monastery.
 Plan your visit: you are only welcomed for one night only at each dependency.